PMDCollab/spritecollab-srv/README.md

 `activity` feature & ActivityPub server setup
 ---------------------------------------------
-With the `activity` feature enabled, the server application fills out MySQL database with a log of updates to each sprite action and portrait emotion for all forms.
+With the `activity` feature enabled, the server application records each update of the repo as a log of updates to each sprite action and portrait emotion for all forms and sends them to a RabbitMQ server to be processed further.

 This repo contains a second bin-crate (`spritecollab-pub`) that runs an WebFinger+ActivityPub This server is running on port `3001`.

 This requires a MongoDB-compatible database and a AMQP server (the same that `spritecollab-srv` uses) to be configured in the `.env` file in `spritecollab-pub`.
+This ActivityPub collects the updates from the RabbitMQ server and uses them to implement a ActivityPub server where the forms are actors and the updates to the sprites/portraits are posts.

-With this feature enabled the main GraphQL server has additional HTTP endpoints to get historical image data for portraits and sprites (=data for older commits).
+With this feature enabled the main GraphQL server has additional HTTP endpoints to get historical image data for portraits and sprites (=data for older commits), optimized to be served on social media.

+The GraphQL schema has some additional fields related to ActivityPub interactions, incl. replies, if this feature is enabled.

 Schema
 ------